-Survival Spanish for Traveling Posted by sasha on Mar 13, 2019 in Spanish Culture, Spanish Grammar, Spanish Vocabulary, Travel, Uncategorized
+Survival Spanish for Traveling Posted by sasha on Mar 13, 2019 in Spanish Culture, Spanish Grammar, Spanish Vocabulary, Uncategorized

 In my travels around Latin America, I am often told “¡Hablas muy bien español!”
 (You speak Spanish very well).
 To be completely honest with you, though, mi español no es muy bueno (my Spanish isn’t very good).
 I just love traveling, learning about different cultures, and meeting people.
 This has led me to achieve a good “survival” level of a few different languages.
 That’s primarily because I prefer viaje independiente (independent travel) to grupos turísticos (tour groups)!
 In this post, I’d like to share with you a bit of survival Spanish for traveling.